Strength Training Strategies

 3. Number of Sets per Exercise

-After performing one complete set a compound exercise to total failure, it should be just about impossible to generate the same force and intensity for another complete set of the same exercise.
+After performing one complete set a compound exercise to total failure.
+Just about impossible to generate the same force and intensity for another complete set of the same exercise.

-If you’re able to generate the same force and intensity for this second set then it’ll be pretty obvious that not enough effort has been put into the first set.
+If you’re able to generate the same force and intensity for this second set.
+Pretty obvious that not enough effort has been put into the first set.
 Thus you’ll have to raise the intensity level you put out for the first set.

 If you give the first set 100% effort and work the exercise hard to total failure (eg. you cannot move the bar after the last rep) then there will be not more requirement for further muscle stimulation on that specific exercise.

 If you think that volume training (multiple sets) is more effective then you’re wrong!
 The latest research shows that single set training is as beneficial as multiple set training.
 Training one set will decrease the chances of over-training.
 It will also allow you to save more energy for other exercises required during the workout.